RoelofSetsFire/data-processing-1/30 Homework/80 D3/10 Homework.md

 5. What are the main differences between drawing a bar chart with HTML and SVG?

-6. In drawing the simple bar chart with D3 and SVG, what elements were appended, and to what parts of the graph did these element correspond?
+6. In drawing the simple bar chart with D3 and SVG, what elements were appended, and to what parts of the graph did these elements correspond?

 ## Problem 2: Implement a Line Graph with D3

-For this assignment you will create a line graph that is not interactive.
-The data you use for this assignment is up to you (as long as the data points have at least two variables that can use an positional encoding).
+For this assignment you will create a line graph based on the KNMI dataset (that we used last week).
+Create a new HTML file that loads the D3 script (make sure that you have this file saved locally).
+Create separte JavaScript file for your program.

 Before you get started, take a look at [these D3 examples] for a simple line graph and a multiseries line graph.
 Note for the simple line graph, the